 Symptom-level changes — hirsutism, acne, scalp hair patterns, energy, mood — are tracked qualitatively.
 These changes are slower than the lab changes and often require six to twelve months to become clearly visible.
 Patients should be counseled that the absence of immediate symptomatic change is not a sign that the protocol is failing.

-Lean-mass preservation as the central concern
+Skeletal muscle preservation as the central concern

 Protein floor.
 The lean PCOS microdose protocol uses a protein floor of at least 1.0 to 1.2 grams per kilogram of body weight per day, distributed across the day rather than concentrated in a single meal.
 For a 60-kg patient, that is 60 to 72 grams of protein daily as the floor, with higher intakes (1.4 to 1.6 g/kg) appropriate for patients doing significant resistance training.
 Animal protein, plant protein, and supplemental whey or plant protein all count toward the floor.
 The floor is more important than the source.